-• The income was calculated in accordance with rules outlined at 24 CFR Part 5 and within the last six months; and

-The family certifies there has been no change in income or family composition in the interim.
-HACA Policy
+- The income was calculated in accordance with rules outlined at 24 CFR Part 5 and within the last six months; and - The family certifies there has been no change in income or family composition in the interim.

-Formatted: Indent: Left: 1.08", First line: 0"

-Formatted: Indent: Left: 1.08", First line: 0"

-Housing Authority of the City of Austin Housing Choice Vouch her Program HACA will accept income calculations and verifications from third-party provider provided they meet the criteria outlined above. rs The family certification must be made in a format acceptable to HACA and must signed by all adult family members whose information or status is being verified. be At the time of the family's annual reexamination, the PHA must conduct annual reexamination of income as outlined at 24 CFR 982.516 and the P policies in Chapter 11.
-EIV Income Validation Once HUD makes the EIV data available to PHAs under this waiver and Formatted: Indent: Left: 1.08", First line: 0" alternative requirement, the PHA must: Review the EIV Income and Income Validation Tool (IVT) reports to confirm and validation family-reported income within 90 days of the PIC submission date; lidate • Print and maintain copies of the EIV Income and IVT Reports in the tenant file; and • Resolve any income discrepancy with the family within 60 days of the EIV Income on Report dates. r IVT Prior to admission, PHAs must continue to use HUD's EIV system to sea all household members using the Existing Tenant Search in accordance w PHA policies in Chapter 3.
-If a PHA later determines that an ineligible family received assistance, th must take steps to terminate that family from the program in accordance of Chapter 12.
+HACA will accept income calculations and verifications from third-party providers provided they meet the criteria outlined above.

+The family certification must be made in a format acceptable to HACA and must be signed by all adult family members whose information or status is being verified.

+At the time of the family's annual reexamination, the PHA must conduct the annual reexamination of income as outlined at 24 CFR 982.516 and the PHA policies in Chapter 11.

+EIV Income Validation

+Once HUD makes the EIV data available to PHAs under this waiver and alternative requirement, the PHA must:

+- Review the EIV Income and Income Validation Tool (IVT) reports to confirm and validate family-reported income within 90 days of the PIC submission date; - Print and maintain copies of the EIV Income and IVT Reports in the tenant file; and

+Resolve any income discrepancy with the family within 60 days of the EIV Income or IVT Report dates.

+Prior to admission, PHAs must continue to use HUD's EIV system to search for all household members using the Existing Tenant Search in accordance with PHA policies in Chapter 3.

+If a PHA later determines that an ineligible family received assistance, the PHA must take steps to terminate that family from the program in accordance with Chapter 12.